China and the Russo-Ukrainian war: Civil society

 On 26 February 2022, five Chinese historians signed an open letter opposing the invasion, stating that "great catastrophes in history often started with local conflicts".
 However, the letter was removed from the Internet by Chinese censors after three hours.
+Commentary critical of Russia by Chinese military scholar and Sino-Vietnamese War veteran Gong Fangbin was also censored.

 Hong Kong has somewhat different reactions to the Russian invasion from that in mainland China.

 On 5 March, Hu Wei, the vice-chairman of the Public Policy Research Center of the Counsellors' Office of the State Council, wrote an article arguing that "China needs to respond flexibly and make strategic choices that conform to its long-term interests" and that "China cannot be tied to Putin and needs to be cut off as soon as possible".

 In September 2023, opera singer Wang Fang sparked a diplomatic row after singing the Soviet war song "Katyusha" inside the Donetsk Academic Regional Drama Theater in Mariupol where hundreds were killed in 2022.
 Wang was part of a group of Chinese bloggers illegally visiting the Ukrainian city.
 Oleg Nikolenko, spokesman for the Ministry of Foreign Affairs of Ukraine, said that "the performance of the song "Katyusha" by Chinese 'opera singer' Wang Fan on the ruins of the Mariupol Drama Theater, where the Russian army killed more than 600 innocent people, is an example of complete moral degradation".
 Nikolenko further stated that the Ministry of Foreign Affairs of Ukraine would ban the group of bloggers from entering Ukraine and would expects the Chinese side to explain the purpose of the Chinese citizens' stay in Mariupol, as well as the way they entered the temporarily occupied Ukrainian city.
 The New York Times reported that the video of Wang and news about it were promptly removed from the Chinese internet.